 Can I Receive Money for a Single-Vehicle Accident?

 Yes.
 Some motorcyclists are forced off the road because a car is driving straight at them or passes much too closely.
-These are “near miss” motorcycle crashes that force you to take immediate defensive measures to protect yourself.
+These are “near-miss” motorcycle crashes that force you to take immediate defensive measures to protect yourself.

 Consequently, many motorcyclists slide off the road and hit a tree, fire hydrant, or mailbox.
 If the driver almost hit you, then you might sue them for negligence.
-We can argue your wreck was the direct consequence of their poor driving.
+We will argue your wreck was the direct consequence of their poor driving.

 How Can I Reduce the Odds of a Motorcycle Accident in Toledo?

 The best way to improve safety is to follow the rules of the road.
 Remember to use turn signals and avoid speeding.
 You can also take steps to make yourself more visible in traffic.
-Some motorists crash into bikers simply because you are harder to see.
+Some motorists crash into bikers simply because they are harder to see.
 Drivers are looking for other cars on the road, not motorcycles.

 Do I Really Need to Hire a Toledo Motorcycle Accident Lawyer?